18F/development-guide/_pages/index.md

 ## How we classify best practices

-These documents are structured by topic; under each, we include "Required", “Standards”, “Defaults”, and “Suggestions”.
+These documents are structured by topic; under each, we include "Requirement", “Standard”, “Default”, and “Suggestion”.

 {%include components/tag-requirement.html %} are practices that *must* be done for regulatory, legal, compliance, or other reasons.